 If you elect to pay your fees upfront, the full amount of your student contribution will show as owing on your invoice.
 You can make payments of any amount as long as it's before the invoice due date.
-You can also enter your TFN so that, if you can't pay your fees, they'll defer to HECS-HELP.
+You can also enter your TFN so that if you can't pay your fees by the invoice due date, they'll defer to HECS-HELP.

-To find out more about HECS-HELP loans, eligibility and repayments, explore the Government’s Study Assist website.
+To find out more about HECS-HELP loans, eligibility and repayments, explore the Study Assist website.